• Skip to primary navigation

 What Do You Need To Be A DoorDash Walker?

-As a DoorDash walker, you don’t need any special equipment.
+If you’re going to walk orders with DoorDash, you don’t need any special equipment.
 DoorDash will send you the DoorDash activation kit, which comes with a delivery bag and a DoorDash red card.
 The red card is the only item from DoorDash that you need to start delivering (you can’t start delivering without an active red card).

 That being said, I do recommend a few pieces of equipment to make your delivery experience easier.
 A delivery bag is a must.
 It’ll make it much easier to hold your food items.
 I’d recommend using the DoorDash delivery bag that they send you.
 It holds plenty of food and should do the job.
+Using a delivery backpack could also make for a more comfortable experience.

 A good pair of walking shoes is also critical.
 If you’re walking, you need to be comfortable and you don’t want to walk around a city in uncomfortable shoes.
+I’d use running shoes probably.

 Finally, it’s a good idea to get a transit card or something that lets you use the mass transit in your city.
 Being able to hop on the subway or a bus can save you a lot of time when you’re walking orders.
 I’ve walked orders a few times when I’ve visited New York, and being able to hop on the subway has definitely saved me time.